Azure/TypeEdge/README.md

 ### Emulator
-The emulator references the Runtime bits achieve the emulation.
+The emulator references the Runtime bits to achieve the emulation.
 Under the hood, the emulator starts a console application that hosts the Edge Hub and all referenced modules.
-It will also provision a new Edge device to your designated IoT Hub (by the iothubowner connection string).
-This device will contain a fully functional deployment configuration, ready to be used to an actual device deployment.
+It will also provision a new Edge device to your designated IoT Hub.
+This device will contain the complete deployment manifest, ready to be used to an actual device deployment.

-To reference modules in an emulator application, both the interface and the implementation class of the module is required:
+To reference modules in an emulator application, both the interface and the implementation class of the module are required:

 ```cs
 host.RegisterModule<ISensorModule, Modules.SensorModule>();
 ```

 Finally, all subscriptions beyond to context of a single module can be defined here.
-For example:
+For example, an upstream route can be defined using:
 ```cs
 host.Upstream.Subscribe(host.GetProxy<IPreprocessorModule>().Output);
 ```